apocalyptech/animalwellsave/README.md

  - Similarly, mapping buttons/reservoirs to which doors they open would be nice, to be able to couple those a bit more closely.
 At the moment, button/door states are all-or-nothing.
- - Report longer lists (like eggs) in columns?

 Usage
 -----